Offboarding process for Helmholtz Cloud Services¶

 Whereas (2) is a subset of process steps described in (1).

 (1) Complete service Offboarding means that the service should not be offered in Helmholtz Cloud anymore and therefore will be completely removed.
-Consequently, no centre can use the service anymore, it is removed from Helmholtz Cloud Portal and switches its status in portfolio to “Retired services”.
-Complete service Offboarding may be initiated by the last using centre discontuing service usage.
+Consequently, no center can use the service anymore, it is removed from Helmholtz Cloud Portal and switches its status in portfolio to “Retired services”.
+Complete service Offboarding may be initiated by the last using center discontuing service usage.

-(2) Offboarding of a using centre means that a single using centre discontinues service usage but the service is still offered to other using centres via Helmholtz Cloud Portal.
-The service will not be removed from Helmholtz Cloud Portal and remains in the Service Catalogue, but cannot be used by the former using centre anymore.
-This might occur simply due to the fact that the service is not required anymore from using centre’s side or due to legal framework breaches.
+(2) Offboarding of a using center means that a single using center discontinues service usage but the service is still offered to other using centers via Helmholtz Cloud Portal.
+The service will not be removed from Helmholtz Cloud Portal and remains in the Service Catalogue, but cannot be used by the former using center anymore.
+This might occur simply due to the fact that the service is not required anymore from using center’s side or due to legal framework breaches.

-The roles involved in the Offboarding process are: the service provider (Helmholtz Centre), the using centre (Helmholtz Centre), the Cloud Portal Manager (HIFIS) and the Service Portfolio Manager (HIFIS).
+The roles involved in the Offboarding process are: the Service Owner (Service provider), the using center (Helmholtz Center), the Cloud Portal Manager (HIFIS) and the Service Portfolio Manager (HIFIS).
 The main tool supporting the Offboarding process will be Plony where the Retirement Form will be integrated.

 The triggers for the Offboarding Process are:

-• Service provision should be discontinued (no more using centres or other reasons) (triggered by service provider) (1)
+- Service provision should be discontinued (no more using centers or other reasons) (triggered by service provider) (1)

-• Service not required anymore/legal framework breach (triggered by using centre) (2)
+- Service not required anymore/legal framework breach (triggered by using center) (2)

-As soon as the Retirement Form is sent to HIFIS, the responsible Centre Manager/Contact and IT head (if not the same person) receive a notification via mail.
-In parallel, or in the best case even before Offboarding is initiated, the service provider should inform the using centre(s) about the service being discontinued.
-This includes asking the users to store their data from the service as well as agreeing how and when backups from service provider side are handed over to using centre.
+As soon as the Retirement Form is sent to HIFIS, the responsible Center Manager/Contact and IT head (if not the same person) receive a notification via mail.
+In parallel, or in the best case even before Offboarding is initiated, the service provider should inform the using center(s) about the service being discontinued.
+This includes asking the users to store their data from the service as well as agreeing how and when backups from service provider side are handed over to using center.

-It might be the case that Offboarding is not voluntary from Using Centre side; therefore the Using Centre might require another service replacing the functionality of the offboarding service.
-The Service Portfolio Manager will ask whether the Using Centre requires support in finding an equivalent/ similar service and coordinate the transfer to the alternative service (by initiating the follow up onboarding process).
+It might be the case that Offboarding is not voluntary from Using Center side; therefore the Using Center might require another service replacing the functionality of the offboarding service.
+The Service Portfolio Manager will ask whether the Using Center requires support in finding an equivalent/ similar service and coordinate the transfer to the alternative service (by initiating the follow up onboarding process).

-After having clarified a potential transfer to an alternative service, the using centre(s) will be officially informed by the Service Portfolio Manager that the service’s status in Helmholtz Cloud Portal will switch to “Discontinued” soon.
-As soon as the status changed, using centres should stop using the service and ultimately save their data, if not done yet.
-The next step to offboard the service is to technically disable the VO’s of the using centre(s), done by Cloud Portal Manager, which equals the rollback of the authorisation to use the service.
+After having clarified a potential transfer to an alternative service, the using center(s) will be officially informed by the Service Portfolio Manager that the service’s status in Plony will switch to “Discontinued” soon.
+As soon as the status changed, using centers should stop using the service and ultimately save their data, if not done yet.
+The service will automatically disappear from Helmholtz Cloud Portal with the status change to “Discontinued”.
+The next step to offboard the service is to technically disable the VO’s of the using center(s), done by Cloud Portal Manager, which equals the rollback of the authorisation to use the service.
 In parallel, the Service Portfolio Manager needs to archive the corresponding SLA’s to keep Contract Database up-to-date.
 As soon as all VO’s are technically disabled, the Service Portfolio Manager will set the service’s status in Plony to “Retired”.
 When being in status “Retired”, the service is officially moved from Service Catalogue to Retired services.

-In order to verify that all data has been deleted after a defined timeframe, checks are performed between service provider and using centre as well as between service provider and Cloud Portal Manager.
+In order to verify that all data has been deleted after a defined timeframe, checks are performed between service provider and using center as well as between service provider and Cloud Portal Manager.
 The correct data deletion is documented in an acceptance protocol.
-Only after having verified data deletion, the service will be finally removed from Helmholtz Cloud Portal.
 This is the end point of the offboarding process.

 For the whole process visualization and step-by-step explanation please check the corresponding files.

-When a single using centre is offboarded but the service is still offered to other centres, the Offboarding process described above skips some process steps.
-The following points are not done when Offboarding a single using centre:
+When a single using center is offboarded but the service is still offered to other centers, the Offboarding process described above skips some process steps.
+The following points are not done when Offboarding a single using center:

 - Service’s status in Helmholtz Cloud Portal will not be set to “Discontinued”